The Five Failure Modes — What Breaks in Long-Running Agents

 Long-running agents don't fail in mysterious ways.
-They fail in about five ways, and once you've seen each one, you recognize them immediately.
+They fail in layers, and each layer is harder to detect than the last.

 Context window overflow.
-The model has a finite context window.
-Every tool call, every file read, every response — it all accumulates.
+Every tool call, every file read, every response accumulates.
 Eventually the conversation gets so long that the model starts losing track of earlier decisions.
 It doesn't announce this.
 It just quietly forgets that it already considered and rejected an approach, then tries it again.
+Cost caps don't catch this — the agent isn't wasting tokens on retries.
+It's wasting them on reasoning it's already done.

 Circular reasoning.
-Related but distinct.
+The direct consequence of overflow.
 The model gets stuck in a loop — try approach A, it fails, try approach B, it fails, go back to A. I've watched Claude Code attempt the same three fixes in rotation for twenty minutes.
 The model isn't stupid.
 It just doesn't have a good mechanism for tracking "I already tried this and here's specifically why it didn't work" across a long conversation.
+If you're watching, you can catch it.
+But what about the failure mode you can't see at all?

 Silent drift.
-This is the worst one.
 The agent doesn't crash.
 It doesn't error out.
+It doesn't loop.
 It just slowly stops doing the thing you asked it to do.
 Maybe it was supposed to refactor a module for performance and it starts refactoring for readability instead.
 Maybe it was adding a feature and it gets pulled into fixing tangentially related bugs.
 You come back after an hour and the work is technically competent but pointed in the wrong direction.

 Drift is harder because there's no error signal.
 The agent is running fine.
 It's producing output.
 The output is plausible.
 It's just not what you wanted.
 And by the time you notice — if you notice — you've burned through context window, tokens, and time.